 Another option is to start riding from Falls Creek, ride down the Bogong High Plains Road and then head back up the climb for a ~70km day.
 This ride could be extended (in length and in vertical metres) by starting from Bogong (100km and plenty of climbing) or Mt.
 Beauty (130km and even more climbing).

 As with all alpine climbs, the weather on the Back of Falls climb can turn nasty very quickly.
 Be prepared for bad weather, even in summer.
 There’s nowhere to buy food or drink between Anglers Rest and Falls Creek so be sure to take enough with you when you set out.
 Also be aware that mobile phone reception can be pretty sketchy along the Bogong High Plains Road.

-If the challenge of summiting this great climb isn’t enough for you, you could always time yourself and compare your effort to others within the cycling community.
-Visit Cycle2Max to post your time up this climb.
+If the challenge of summiting this great climb isn’t enough for you, you could always compare your effort against others within the cycling community.
 A Strava segment for this climb can be found here.